archanamenon98/Predictive-Analysis-and-Visualization-of-Financial-Transactions/README.md

 ## Documentation

-Detailed documentation and usage instructions can be found in the [docs](docs/) directory.
+Detailed documentation and usage instructions can be found in the repository.